RTEMS/rtems-docs/c-user/clock/background.rst

 A sleep timer allows a task to delay for a given interval or up until a given time, and then wake and continue execution.
-This type of timer is created automatically by the ``rtems_task_wake_after`` and ``rtems_task_wake_when`` directives and, as a result, does not have an RTEMS ID.
+This type of timer is created automatically by the :ref:`InterfaceRtemsTaskWakeAfter` and :ref:`InterfaceRtemsTaskWakeWhen` directives and, as a result, does not have an object identifier.
 Once activated, a sleep timer cannot be explicitly deleted.
 Each task may activate one and only one sleep timer at a time.

 .. index:: timeouts